Benefit Enrollment Options

 When Can I Enroll?

 As a new employee, you have 15 days from your hire date to enroll in your benefits on myBJCnet.
 If you experience a change in your job status (e.g., you change from part-time to full-time employment), you have 31 days to enroll or make changes to your benefits.
 You may also change your benefit elections during the year if you experience a Qualified Family Status Change, also known as a Life Event, such as marriage or birth of a child.
+See our benefits FAQ for new BJC employees.

 Every fall BJC announces an annual enrollment period in which you are required to enroll.
 Annual enrollment provides you with an opportunity to review your benefit options, choose the options that best meet your needs, and re-enroll in the flexible spending accounts.
-Watch this video for an overview of annual enrollment for 2017.
-(You must be logged in to the BJC network in order to access this video.)

 Life Events -- Qualified Status Change